gravitational/teleport/assets/digitalocean/README.md

 - `scripts/` has the teleport installation script.
 - `files/` has scripts required to configure and update droplet VM.
 It also has a script to configure teleport on first time login via SSH.
 - `common/` has files that are required to build VM image.
-- `assets/` is only there to hold reference and dependencies that may be used or required in the future.

 ## Usage